 Composition and terms

-The ANZSOG Deputy Director Stakeholder Relations and Communications will provide secretariat support for the Council.
+A member of the ANZSOG Marketing and Communications team will provide secretariat support for the Council.

 Council members will serve a two-year term and may apply for re-selection for one additional term.
 After the maximum membership time of four years, Council members must step down for at least one term before being eligible once again for Council membership.
 Council members will begin their term at the first Council meeting of the year and end their term at the last.